viktorkkost/Heroku-based-Discord-music-bot/README.md

-# A Heroku-compatible Discord music bot
+# How to create and host your own Discord music bot for free
 ## Overview
 This is a Python-based Heroku-compatible Discord bot that can search and play videos from YouTube.
 Only the bare minimum is included here, but with a few changes you can easily run it locally or host in for free on [Heroku](https://www.heroku.com/platform).
 It's intended for personal use in a private server "for friends", although you can do whatever you want with it.
 It's also easily customizable if you know even a little Python.
 The almost ready-to-use code fixes *most* common issues encountered when trying to play music videos from YouTube.